grandmasterLee/Lee/readme.txt

-Creati a new branch is quick.
+Creating a new branch is quick AND simple.